Neo-Zionism: Critics

 According to Uri Ram, "Neo-Zionism (...) is an exclusionary, nationalist, even racist, and antidemocratic political-cultural trend, striving to heighten the fence encasing Israeli identity"; a point of view also reported by Gilbert Achcar.

 According to Dana Eyal, "[her] country is hijacked by a group of racist religious Jews, who are much more of a threat to Israel than any Arab or Muslim country, including Iran".
 She gives the example of children of illegal immigrants born and living in Israel for years and that neo-Zionist groups want to see expelled because their presence is un-Zionistic.
 She thinks that "[t]his very narrow definition of Zionism dictates that Israel is and will remain a racist Jewish state" but also "that in Israel itself there is a (lazy) majority that is far from this.
-Zionism for us equals patriotism much like it does to Americans; wanting the best for your country, believing in its principals and defending it when necessary.
-Only we don't believe in many of the neo-orthodox principals popping out like mushrooms in the rain.
+Zionism for us equals patriotism much like it does to Americans; wanting the best for your country, believing in its principals (sic) and defending it when necessary.
+Only we don't believe in many of the neo-orthodox principals (sic) popping out like mushrooms in the rain.
 For that matter, we no longer feel very Zionistic in an environment that embraces totality and purity of race (a calamitous similarity to things that should not be named)".

 Post-Zionists have argued that Israel must choose between a Post-Zionist future and a Neo-Zionist future.
 Today, Israeli centrists have come to view both "Post-Zionism" and "Neo-Zionism" positions as threats to their position.